prakashd1/spark-first-example/README.md

 How to run this program
 mvn clean package exec:java [inputFile] [outputFolder]

-Once program successfully executes, you will file named part0000 in output folder specified.
+Once program successfully executes, you should be able to see file named part0000 in output folder specified.
 This file will contain the word count of words in that file.